-Step 2: Discover Quick Stress Relief
+Step 2: Master the Skill of Quick Stress Relief

 Stress isn’t always bad.
 In manageable doses, it can help you perform under pressure and motivate you to do your best.
 But when you’re constantly running in emergency mode, your mind, body, and relationships pay the price.
 Learn how to recognize when you’re overly stressed and quickly bring yourself back into balance.

 That may sound like a strange question, but many of us spend so much time overly stressed, worn down by relentless daily challenges, that we hardly realize there’s a problem at all.
 Being stressed out feels normal.

 When you're tired, your eyes feel heavy and you want to rest your head on your hands.
 When you're happy, you smile and laugh easily.
 And when you’re stressed, your body lets you know that, too; you just have to pay attention to your body's clues.
 Are you holding your breath?
 Is your breathing shallow?
 Are your muscles tense?

 Not only can your overly stressed state lead to serious mental and physical health problems, it can also take a toll on your relationships, at home, work, and school.
 Other clues that you're overly stressed include:

 |Mental Clues||Emotional Clues|

 |Physical Clues||Behavioral Clues|

 Being able to manage and relieve stress quickly is the key to staying balanced, focused, and in control, no matter what challenges you face in life.
 As well as helping you cope with day-to-day stressors, employing quick stress relief techniques will also help you bring your nervous system into balance when practicing the meditation part of this toolkit.